Erfangithub/Kaggle-HousePrices/README.md

 -parameters) are not shown.
 There are a few outliers in the data which heavily affect the final prediction error if not treated separately, therefore we make separate predictions for these outliers.
 - These steps are sufficient to obtain a Root-Mean-Squared-Error (RMSE) between the logarithm of the predicted value and the logarithm of the observed sales price of about 0.1175 which puts the submission in the Top 4% on the Public Leaderboard.
+The predictions are stored in the file submissionstacking.csv.

 ## 2. Installation
 - #### Requirements to run this project